 Vinegar is especially great for removing hard water stains on shower doors.

-If you don’t have newspaper in the house, a chamois cloth or a clean T-shirt used as a rag can work.
+If you don’t have newspaper in the house, a chamois cloth or a clean T-shirt used as a rag will work.

 We’re all using more water at home than is necessary.
 Here’s how you can change your habits and conserve water at home.

 A quick and simple recipe for powerful, all-natural weed killer than can be made with household materials.

 A 2018 study suggested that regular use of traditional household cleaning products may be as damaging as smoking a pack a day.
 We take a look at what other practices have been disrupting our microbiomes and leaving us susceptible to allergies, asthma, and other autoimmune illnesses.

 It's plain and simple: you want to keep your family safe from harmful chemicals.
 Here are our favorite child-safe cleaning products we've come across.